pochopsp/sync-click/README.md

+# sync-click

-# The project aim is to have a client-server architecture in which the server sends a message to all connected clients simultaneously, and they generate a left click event at OS level.
+This project creates a client-server architecture with TCP sockets in which the server sends a message to all connected clients simultaneously, and these ones generate a left click event at OS level.

+# Overview

+*TODO*

+# How to use it

+*TODO*

+# Build

+*TODO*